-sudden cardiac arrest Sudden cardiac arrest is the abrupt cessation of the heart's normal pumping of a stoppage of blood flow, absent or abnormal breathing, and unconsciousness.
+sudden cardiac arrest Sudden cardiac arrest is the abrupt cessation of the heart's normal pumping of blood, frequently caused by an electrical malfunction in the heart.
+SCA results in a stoppage of blood flow, absent or abnormal breathing, and unconsciousness.